 Payments are due in cash, traveler's checks, or personal checks in US currency.
 Payment with credit card (Visa, MasterCard, American Express) is subject to a 5% surcharge.
 Checks in non-US currency will not be accepted.
 Checks should be made payable to "George Eastman Museum" and mailed to the address below.
 A charge of $25 will be added to the tuition fee for every returned check.

-No institutional scholarships are currently available for students.
 Before registering, students must demonstrate that they have the financial means necessary to complete the course.